-Because of this, minors have access to that booze.
-So the limo operator needs to stow the alcohol in the trunk.
+Because of this, minors could have access to that booze.
+So the limo operator needs to stow the alcohol in the trunk to keep it from the children.
 Recently, an intoxicated woman jumped out of a moving limo on the freeway.
-In another case, several got killed in a publicized rear passenger compartment fire.
-Michael Ehline was interviewed in that case here.

-Another possibility comes from Michael Ehline, an attorney specializing in limousine law.
+Another possibility comes from Michael Ehline, an attorney specializing in limousine law and related accident claims.

 ‘He wonders if the air bladders keeping the tires from scraping against the wheel wells in the 14-year-old limousine might have deflated.